Update the trustee of your Family Trust

 The Family Trust operates under a registered business name.
 The Family Trust sells products and services.
 It has an ABN and TFN and two Individuals as Trustees.

-A: It is an asset protection disaster to have two humans as trustees of a trading Family Trust.
-All trading vehicles and professionals are high risk of insolvency.
-You should have had only one human at risk.
+A: Having two humans as trustees of a trading Family Trust is an asset protection disaster.
+All trading vehicles and professionals are at high risk of insolvency.
+At worst, you should have only one human at risk as trustee of a Family Trust.
 And it is better to have no humans.
 You moving to a company as your trustee is long overdue.

-Updating the trustees of the Family Trust is done by building this document.
-(You may wish to, instead, upgrade the Family Trust deed as well.)
+Building this document updates the trustees of the Family Trust.
+(You may wish to upgrade the Family Trust deed as well.)
 It takes about 14 minutes to build this Deed of Variation.
-Once it is signed it changes the trustee immediately.
+Once it is signed, it changes the trustee immediately.

-However, you will need to now transfer all the assets out of the old trustee (mum and dad, in your case) into the name of your new company.
+However, you will now need to transfer all the assets from the old trustee (your parents) into the name of your new company.

 The Family Trust trades.
 The Family Trust owns the assets.

-Instead, the Family Trust has the ABN, TFN and is registered for GST.
+Instead, the Family Trust has the ABN and TFN and is registered for GST.

 A change in a trustee of a Family Trust does not alter this.